-The recoding should have a positive impact on data quality.
-For this reason, the decision to implement these changes was made.
-Since this is the first year this method was implemented and for the sake of comparison, two sets of tables will be presented for tables where this method has an effect; the first under the current method and the second under the old one.
-It should be noted that recoding has an impact on household counts (and consequently rates) but not on person counts.
+This recalculation should have a positive impact on data quality.
+Since this is the first time this method was implemented and for the sake of comparability, two sets of tables will be shown for the household response rate; the first to reflect the new calculation and the second to represent the previous method.
+It should be noted that the recalculation only applies to the household response rate and does not impact the person rate.